ori-levi/ppm/README.md

-# gpm
+# Python Package Manager
-Gavhim Package Manager
+It is a package manager write in python.